wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-configure.md

 	-	P2 (13 GB - 130 GB) - up to 32 databases
 	-	P3 (26 GB - 260 GB) - up to 48 databases
 	-	P4 (53 GB - 530 GB) - up to 64 databases
 	-   All premium caches with Redis cluster enabled - Redis cluster only supports use of database 0 so the `databases` limit for any premium cache with Redis cluster enabled is effectively 1 and the [Select](http://redis.io/commands/select) command is not allowed.
-For more information, see [Do I need to make any changes to my client application to use clustering?](#do-i-need-to-make-any-changes-to-my-client-application-to-use-clustering)

 >[AZURE.NOTE] The `databases` setting can be configured only during cache creation and only using PowerShell, CLI, or other management clients.
 For an example of configuring `databases` during cache creation using PowerShell, see [New-AzureRmRedisCache](/documentation/articles/cache-howto-manage-redis-cache-powershell/#databases).